-The importance of lean hogs is directly linked to the massive global pork industry.
+The use of lean hogs to speculate on pork prices are directly linked to the massive global pork industry.
 More people in the world consume pork than any other animal protein.

+Successful production relies on proper animal husbandry techniques and good economic decision-making.
 The hog industry has evolved dramatically in recent years as large private and corporate operations have replaced small family farms.

-Farms with larger head counts (number of pigs) have at least two economic advantages:
+Farms with larger headcounts (number of pigs) have at least two economic advantages:

 - Lower production costs: Economies of scale allow farmers to feed pigs more efficiently and better utilize their labor.

-- Negotiating leverage: Larger farms can enter into better contracts with packing operations – the companies that slaughter, process, pack and distribute hogs – since they can offer packers a more consistent supply of hogs.
+- Negotiating leverage: Larger farms can enter into better contracts with packing operations – the companies that slaughter, process, pack, and distribute hogs – since they can offer packers a more consistent supply of hogs.